 Statistical and Computer Assistance: During orientation, new graduate students will be introduced to the computer staff and the computing facilities that are available.
+During orientation students will be provided the up-to-date Dept IT/Computing Guidebook (and directed to where it, and subsequent versions, are housed on the internal shared drive for future reference).
 Students are expected to do their own computer programming.
 In special instances, assistance may be provided by faculty members and/or computer staff employed by the Department.
-If a graduate student requires software which is not currently available, the student and his/her major professor may make a request to the Department Head and/or the Computer Committee to purchase the software.
-No software is to be installed on university computers without the prior approval of the Department Head.
+No software is to be installed on university computers without the prior approval of the computing staff.

-Book Purchases: If a graduate student requires research materials which are not available on campus, the student and his/her major professor may make a request to the Department Head and/or the Library Committee to purchase the materials.
-All students and staff are invited to work with the Library Committee to ensure that the library remains up-to-date with respect to reference materials in their areas of interest.
+Book Purchases: If a graduate student requires research materials which are not available on campus, the student and his/her major professor may make a request to the Department Head and/or via the appropriate channels at the Library to purchase the materials.

 Travel: Graduate students may need to travel to complete their research or perform other departmental duties.
-All requests to travel on University funds or with University vehicles must be coordinated through the major professor and the Department Business Office.
+All requests to travel on University funds or with University vehicles must be coordinated through the supervisors or major professor and the Department Business Office.